apache/nuttx/configs/samv71-xult/README.txt

   netnsh:

     Configures the NuttShell (nsh) located at examples/nsh.
-There are four very similar NSH configurations:
+There are five very similar NSH configurations:

       - knsh.
 This is a somewhat simplified version of the nsh configuration